Conversational SimulMT: Efficient Simultaneous Translation with Large Language Models: Abstract

 \section{Abstract}

 Simultaneous machine translation (\textsc{SimulMT}) presents a challenging trade-off between translation quality and latency.
 Recent studies have shown that LLMs can achieve good performance in \textsc{SimulMT} tasks.
-However, this often comes at the expense of high inference cost and latency.
+However, this often comes at the expense of high inference costs and latency.
 In this paper, we propose a conversational \textsc{SimulMT} framework to enhance the inference efficiency of LLM-based \textsc{SimulMT} through multi-turn-dialogue-based decoding where source and target chunks interleave in translation history, enabling the reuse of Key-Value cache.
 To adapt LLMs to the proposed conversational decoding, we create supervised fine-tuning training data by segmenting parallel sentences using an alignment tool and a novel augmentation technique to enhance generalization.
-Our experiments with \texttt{Llama2-7b-chat} on two \textsc{SimulMT} benchmarks demonstrate that the proposed method empowers the superiority of LLM in translation quality, meanwhile achieves comparable computational latency with specialized \textsc{SimulMT} models.\footnote{Code, weights, and data will be released with publication.}
+Our experiments with \texttt{Llama2-7b-chat} on three \textsc{SimulMT} benchmarks demonstrate that the proposed method empowers the superiority of LLM in translation quality, meanwhile achieving comparable computational latency with specialized \textsc{SimulMT} models.\footnote{Our code is available at \url{https://github.com/yuriak/LLM-SimulMT}}